-Built for linking summits and multi-day backcountry missions
+Built for summit pushes and multi-day backcountry nights

-For alpine starts and summit links, look for strong output, adaptable beam control, and a carry setup that works with your kit.
+For alpine starts, summit links, and long nights out, look for strong output, easy brightness control, and flexible carry options.

 What to prioritize for alpine lighting

-How to choose the right setup for your objective
+How to choose the right Black Diamond headlamp for mountain objectives

 Black Diamond Storm 500-R Headlamp